Ethereal77/Stride.CodeOnlySample/README.md

-# Xenko.CodeOnlySample
+# Stride.CodeOnlySample

-Simple Xenko game that renders a textured teapot, using only Xenko packages from NuGet.
+Simple Stride game that renders a textured teapot, using only Stride packages from NuGet.